jmarcosdias/healthy/README.md

 The purpose of this application is to support the business of a greengrocer.

-The online app will start with the following three categories of products: fresh fruits, fresh vegetables and boxes.
-The boxes allow to combine different products together and sell them as a pack.
+The online store will start with three categories of products: fresh fruits, fresh vegetables and boxes.

+The boxes are packed products that can contain anything.
+There is a product description field that can be used by the seller to describe the contents of each box.

 ## Features

 ### Existing Features

+The users are able to list products by category or all products from all categories and then they can sort each list alphabetically or by price.

+Browsing a list of products, the users can select a product and add it to the shopping bag, specifying the quantity.

+The contents of the shopping bag are stored in the HTTP session that is established between the HTTP client (browser) and the HTTP server.
+By storing these contents in the HTTP session and making sure there is always a link to the checkout functionality, the web app allows the user to consolidate their purchase at any point of their experience while using the online store.

 ### Features Left to Implement